Christ the King RC Primary School Curriculum Statement

 (Saint John Henry Newman).

 At Christ the King RC Primary School, pupils access a broad and balanced curriculum.
 The National Curriculum sets out our minimum content.
-We extend this by ensuring that our children access a range of knowledge and skill based experiences through providing them with year group trips that allow them to build resilience and evaluate risk taking; deepen their knowledge in context; by engaging visitors to enrich their learning and provide ‘hands on’ opportunities as well as raising their own aspirations – experiences that they would not otherwise have access to.
+We extend this by ensuring that our children access a range of learning experiences that allow them to build resilience and evaluate risk taking; deepen their knowledge in context; enrich their learning; provide ‘hands on’ opportunities as well as raising their own aspirations – experiences that most of our children would not otherwise have access to.
 Across all curriculum areas, we aim to deliver a curriculum that is fully accessible to all learners.

-A knowledge-engaged approach
+A knowledge-rich approach

 All pupils follow the full curriculum, without it being narrowed.
 We aspire to have each child, who does not have a cognitive delay or who is not an International New Arrival, attain at least a Good Level of Development, particularly the disadvantaged and children with Special Educational Needs and Disability (SEND).